+Certain employers and government programs assist homeowners with their mortgage payments.
 There are a number of programs that help homeowners with their monthly mortgage payments, but not all homeowners know about them.
 Some of these programs are connected to employers.
 While not all employers offer assistance, those that do often find job seekers fighting for open positions.
 Homeowners can also find help through a number of government programs.
 Here are four different programs that can help homeowners.

 This type of program is available through certain employers and is sometimes referred to as employee assistance.
 These businesses help their employees to move to new locations for work or find a home that shortens the commute.
 Most of these companies help with a down payment or with the closing costs.

 Those who are or have been in the military may be able to get help via the U.S. Department of Veterans Affairs.
 The VA mortgages often require no down payments, but both the buyer and the property must meet specific guidelines.